yfelekis/yfelekis.github.io/_pages/about.md

 I am currently based at the Alan Turing Institute (ATI) in London, having recently been awarded the Placement Award through the ATI’s [Enrichment Scheme](https://www.turing.ac.uk/work-turing/studentships/enrichment) where I am also co-organising the [Physics-Informed Machine Learning seminar series](https://www.turing.ac.uk/events/phi-ml-meets-engineering).

-I hold the "Onassis Scholarship for Doctoral Studies" fellowship of the [Onassis Foundation](https://www.onassis.org/) and my research is also supported by the [UKRI Turing AI Acceleration Fellowship](https://www.ukri.org/news/new-turing-ai-fellows-to-deliver-world-class-ai-research/) on Machine Learning Foundations of Digital Twins.
+I hold the "Onassis Scholarship for Doctoral Studies" fellowship of the [Onassis Foundation](https://www.onassis.org/) and my research is also supported by the [UKRI Turing AI Acceleration Fellowship](https://www.ukri.org/news/new-turing-ai-fellows-to-deliver-world-class-ai-research/) on Machine Learning Foundations of Digital Twins, awarded to Prof. Theodoros Damoulas.

 Prior to my PhD, I completed the MSc in Machine Learning at UCL with Distinction where I was fortunate to work with [Prof. Theodoros Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/) and [Prof. Brooks Paige](https://tbrx.github.io/) and the 4-year BSc in Mathematics at the National and Kapodistrian University of Athens with First-Class Honours.